Security-Onion-Solutions/securityonion-docs/hardware.rst

 CPU
 ~~~

-Snort, Suricata, and Zeek are very CPU intensive.
+Suricata and Zeek are very CPU intensive.
 The more traffic you are monitoring, the more CPU cores you'll need.
-A very rough ballpark estimate would be 200Mbps per Snort instance, Suricata worker, or Zeek worker.
-So if you have a fully saturated 1Gbps link and are running Snort and Zeek, then you'll want at least 5 Snort instances and 5 Zeek workers, which means you'll need at least 10 CPU cores for Snort and Zeek with additional CPU cores for Stenographer and/or other services.
+A very rough ballpark estimate would be 200Mbps per Suricata worker or Zeek worker.
+So if you have a fully saturated 1Gbps link and are running Suricata and Zeek, then you'll want at least 5 Suricata instances and 5 Zeek workers, which means you'll need at least 10 CPU cores for Suricata and Zeek with additional CPU cores for Stenographer and/or other services.

 RAM
 ~~~